 - Cambridgeshire County Council Highways - for trees on verges or next to roads, call 03450 455 212

 - Parish councils - for trees on open spaces like community playgrounds and playing fields

 - Housing service - for council or housing associations properties and land

 - The Tree Council

 - Forestry Commission - East of England

 - The Royal Forestry Association

 - National Proficiency Test Council

-If you are planning to remove hedgerow or carry out work on trees - and are not sure if your tree is covered by a Tree Protection Order - please get in touch before any work begins.
+If you are planning to remove hedgerow or carry out work on trees - and are not sure if your tree is covered by a Tree Protection Order - please get in touch using the below contact details box before any work is carried out.